-On January 29, 2014, our Board of Directors approved the issuance of the Class C dividend and has set a March 27 record date.
-The Class C dividend will have an April 2 issuance date, and we expect the shares to begin trading on April 3.
-We are excited to announce that the new Class C shares will trade under our historic stock ticker GOOG, while the Class A shares will trade under the new stock ticker GOOGL.
+On January 29, 2014, our Board of Directors approved the issuance of the Class C stock dividend and set March 27, 2014 as the record date.
+The Class C stock dividend had an April 2, 2014 issuance date, and shares began trading on April 3, 2014.

 Mechanics of Issuance

-What ticker symbols will the stock classes have?
+What ticker symbols do the stock classes have?

-- Class A common stock will trade on the NASDAQ Global Select Market under the NEW symbol GOOGL
+- Class A stock trades on the NASDAQ Global Select Market under the new symbol GOOGL

-- Class B common stock will remain unlisted and will not be publicly traded.
+- The Class B stock remains unlisted and is not publicly traded.

-Each holder of Class A and Class B shares on the record date (March 27, 2014) will be entitled to receive shares of the new Class C capital stock on a one-for-one basis.
-For example, if an investor had 100 shares of Class A (GOOG) stock prior to the dividend issuance, he/she will have 100 shares of Class A (GOOGL) stock plus 100 shares of Class C (GOOG) stock after the dividend issuance.
+Each holder of Class A stock and Class B stock on the record date (March 27, 2014) was entitled to receive shares of the new Class C capital stock on a one-for-one basis.
+For example, if an investor had 100 shares of Class A (GOOG) stock prior to the dividend issuance, the investor now holds 100 shares of Class A (GOOGL) stock plus 100 shares of Class C (GOOG) stock after the dividend issuance.

-If I am a retail investor, will I get any information on this split?
-What do I need to do?
+If I am a retail investor, do I need to do anything?

-On April 2nd, each holder of Class A and Class B shares will receive shares of the new Class C capital stock on a one-for-one basis.
+On April 2, 2014, each holder of Class A and Class B shares received shares of the new Class C capital stock on a one-for-one basis.
 No action is necessary.